Speakers

 Prof. Shirin Ebadi is an author, lawyer, and was the first female judge in Iran, living in exile in London since 2009.
 In 2003, she received the Nobel Peace Prize.
 Shirin was a judge in Iran until 1979, the year of the Islamic Revolution, after which she was not allowed to work as a judge.
 In 1994, she co-founded the Society for Protecting the Rights of the Child in 1994.
 In 2002, she co-founded the Defenders of Human Rights Centre (DHRC).
 After being awarded the Nobel Prize, she co-founded the Nobel Women’s Initiative in 2006.

 Dipl.-Psych.
 Friederike Engst is a psychological psychotherapist and a behavioral and communication trainer.
-She works in a psychosomatic clinic for people with trauma and trauma-related disorders and specialized in trauma and intercultural psychotherapy as well as in trauma and mental health in journalism, since 2018 also working with the Dart Centre Europe.
+She works in a psychosomatic clinic for people with trauma and trauma-related disorders.
+Friederike is specialized in trauma and intercultural psychotherapy as well as in trauma and mental health in journalism.
+Since 2018 she is also working with the Dart Centre Europe.
 In addition, she supports journalists with short-term crisis intervention and counseling in stressful and after potentially traumatizing situations as well as in case of overload and exhaustion.

 Katja Heinemann has been heading the emergency assistance and fellowship programs at Reporters Without Borders Germany (RSF) since 2021.
 Before joining RSF, Katja’s work as a NYC- and Berlin-based multimedia journalist and director of community-based media projects focused on social issues such as migration and public health, aging and youth, with the aim of working with impacted communities against discrimination and social exclusion.
 She draws on these experiences to further develop RSF’s scholarship programs as well as individual emergency assistance, evacuations and humanitarian resettlement of media professionals at risk.